Vertex Nomination For Two Networks

 Back in spectral vertex nomination in Section 6.4, you learned about the vertex nomination problem when you had one network.
 Now, we’re going to reshape this problem a little bit.

 To do this, we’re going to turn to a classic example: school networks.
 First, you have the friends lists of 50 students from a popular social networking site.
-For any two individual students in the school, there is a probability of \(0.5\) that they are friends on the social networking site.
+For any two individual students in the school, there is a probability of

 The realization of the network you are given will be called your social network, and looks like this: